sbabcoc/Selenium-Foundation/README.md

 ### Customizable Transition Error Detection

-In addition to automatic landing page verification, you can register custom [transition error detectors](docs/TransitionErrorDetection.md).
+In conjunction with automatic landing page verification, **Selenium Foundation** invokes registered custom [transition error detectors](docs/TransitionErrorDetection.md).
+Implement the [TransitionErrorDetector](https://github.com/Nordstrom/Selenium-Foundation/blob/master/src/main/java/com/nordstrom/automation/selenium/interfaces/TransitionErrorDetector.java) interface, then register them in the corresponding service loader configuration file (**META-INF/services/com.nordstrom.automation.selenium.interfaces.TransitionErrorDetector**).

+Examples of the sorts of conditions you may want to detect include error pages (e.g. - page not found) or non-context error messages (e.g. - communication issues, access token timeout).
+For recoverable conditions, error detectors can also server as error handler.
+For example, you could implement a detector that automatically logs back in if your test encounters an access timeout.

 ### Component Collection Classes